django-commons/django-typer/doc/source/extensions.rst

     The extension code is lazily loaded.
 This means plugins are resolved on command classes the first time an instance of the class is instantiated.
-This avoids unnecessary code execution but does mean that if you are working directly with the ``typer_app`` attribute on a :class:`~django_typer.TyperCommand` you will need to make sure at least one instance has been instantiated.
+This avoids unnecessary code execution but does mean that if you are working directly with the ``typer_app`` attribute on a :class:`~django_typer.management.TyperCommand` you will need to make sure at least one instance has been instantiated.

 Overriding Groups